bokulich-lab/nf-ducken/README.md

 * `qiime_release`: default `"2022.2"`, used to specify param `qiime_container` to particular QIIME version
 * `qiime_container`: default `"quay.io/qiime2/core:${params.qiime_release}"`; location of QIIME container used for workflow; if running on platforms without Internet, point to a valid .sif file

+Reporting parameters:
+* `nxf_tower`: default `true`, allowing workflow metrics to be reported in the Nextflow Tower interface

 ### Parameters used for intermediate process skipping

 To skip SRA FASTQ retrieval, if using local FASTQs: